duck4i/node-llama/README.md

 # NODE-LLAMA

-Run llama cpp locally inside your Node environment.
+Run llama cpp locally inside your Node environment with ease of Typescript.

 # Build Status